 What is CAD ( Computer Aided Design)

 CAD means computer-aided design, Design with the help of a computer.
-CAD is a generic term used to specify a design which was done on computers.
+CAD is a generic term used to specify a design that was done on computers.

 There are many software packages in the market for CAD.
-Those softwares help engineers to create three-dimensional objects and parametric two-dimensional drawings.
+Those software help engineers to create three-dimensional objects and parametric two-dimensional drawings.
 No manual interface.
 Each and everything is done on computers.

-If you change any 3D models built using CAD software, associated drawing also get updated.
+If you change any 3D models built using CAD software, the associated drawing also gets updated.
 Can you ever think of this in manual drafting?
-Basically CAD has replaced all manual drafting practice and automated the design work.
+Basically, CAD has replaced all manual drafting practice and automated the design work.

 You cal also check parts for interference and fix those on the fly.
 You can add mechanism constraints and animate parts to see how parts behave in motion.